TUM-AVS/Autoware-Actuation-Demo-Guide/README.md

   This file was compiled for the ARM Cortex-R board (revision D) and confirmed to work in practice.

 - An additional `arm_ethernet.overlay` file for enabling Ethernet routing on the ARM platform.
+- A helper script `run_autoware_docker.sh` to start the Autoware Docker container (with Message converter)

 </details>